dodistyo/dodistyo.github.io/content/posts/cloud-development-environment/index.en.md

 Well, I don't...

-Setting up workspace is a tedious work, especially when you got a new device or just want to switch for a device.
+Setting up workspace is a tedious work, especially when you got a new device or just simply want to switch for another device.
 <!--more-->
 It could take hours or even days to set everything up, install all of the necessary tooling, and set up the IDE and its extensions.